pullashradha/PersonalManagement/README.md

 ## Description

 This program is a personal management web application.
-A user is able to create a private, secure account, and manage their address book, todo list, budget and notes online.
+A user is able to create a private, secure account, and manage their todo list, notes, address book, and budget online.

 ## Setup/Installation Requirements